-Brave, by design, disables trackers, allowing you to surf comfortably and discreetly.
-It continuously tries to protect its users’ privacy, from thwarting attempts to monitor your internet activity to blocking the introduction of viruses on your computer.
+Brave, by design, disable trackers, allowing you to surf comfortably and discreetly.
+It continuously tries to protect its users’ privacy, from thwarting attempts to monitor your internet activity to block the introduction of viruses on your computer.
 Therefore, the browser is far better than its rivals, such as Google Chrome or Microsoft Edge.

 I hope it helps you understand and manage the privacy and security settings on the Brave browser, from performing a safety check to enabling sending diagnostic reports.